FgForrest/evitaDB/documentation/user/en/get-started/create-first-database.md

 [Example of inserting an entity](/documentation/user/en/get-started/example/create-first-entity.java)
 </SourceCodeTabs>

-The session is implicitly opened for the scope of the <LanguageSpecific to="java">`updateCatalog` method.
-The analogous method `queryCatalog` on the evitaDB contract</LanguageSpecific><LanguageSpecific to="csharp">`UpdateCatalog` method.
-The analogous method `QueryCatalog` on the evitaDB class level</LanguageSpecific> also opens a session, but only in read-only mode, which doesn't allow updating the catalog.
+The session is implicitly opened for the scope of the <LS to="j">`updateCatalog` method.
+The analogous method `queryCatalog` on the evitaDB contract</LS><LS to="c">`UpdateCatalog` method.
+The analogous method `QueryCatalog` on the evitaDB class level</LS> also opens a session, but only in read-only mode, which doesn't allow updating the catalog.
 Differentiating between read-write and read-only sessions allows evitaDB to optimize query processing and distribute the load in the cluster.